-With the almost violent onslaught of imagery in our daily lives it is the responsibility of the contemporary painter to create works that invoke emotion and meaning rather than depicting a narrative subject or illustration.
+With an almost violent onslaught of imagery in our daily lives it is the responsibility of the contemporary painter to create works that invoke emotion and meaning rather than rendering a narrative subject or illustration.

 This is not freedom for the painter.
-The unclear or ambiguous imagery can not be implemented at the expense of cohesiveness and coherence in the composition.
-The painter’s effort should achieve a balance between ambiguity and clarity, using the former to spark the viewer’s imagination and the latter to provide aesthetic structure.
+Unclear or ambiguous imagery can not be implemented at the expense of cohesiveness and coherence in the composition.
+The painter’s effort should achieve a balance between ambiguity and clarity, using the former to spark the viewer’s imagination and the latter to provide aesthetic structure. ---Toby Rosser

 "Toby Rosser’s work emanates sheer velocity.
 The shapes and forms he conjures up on canvas spin on their own axis, in their own sphere of gravity.
 Yet despite their implosive energy, they are executed in a pleasing, muted palette.
 It’s easy to see the early influence of the comic master R. Crumb and hints of Philip Guston in Rosser’s busy yet dreamy shapes and composition".